Authored by the expert who managed and guided the team behind the Democratic Republic of the Congo Property Pack

 Which "premium" neighborhoods open up at $500k in Kinshasa in 2026?

-For $500,000 in these premium Kinshasa neighborhoods, buyers can realistically expect a spacious 2 to 3-bedroom apartment of around 80 to 100 square meters in a secure building in Gombe, or a comfortable family house with garden and parking in the residential streets of prime Ngaliema.
+For $500k in those premium zones, buyers can realistically expect a furnished or semi-furnished apartment of 80 to 100 m² with security, parking, and a generator in Gombe, or a small villa or large apartment with a terrace or garden in Ngaliema.

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Congo-Kinshasa versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you’re planning to invest there.